yining-0122/python-interfaces/README.md

 ## 2.1 Genesis installation

-This interface is validated by Genesis installed on Windows Subsystem for Linux (WSL) by Microsoft.
-Other choice can be environment like Cygwin.
-Before you use, you should make sure your Genersis works well in the Linux system.
-Genesis will not work on Windows system.
-See https://learn.microsoft.com/zh-cn/windows/wsl/install for the installation of WSL.
-Then you should install the following packages before compiling Genesis:
+This interface is validated using Genesis installed on a Linux environment such as Windows Subsystem for Linux (WSL) provided by Microsoft.
+Another option is to use an environment like Cygwin.
+Before using Genesis, ensure it functions correctly within the Linux system, as Genesis will not operate on a Windows system.
+For instructions on installing WSL, visit this link https://learn.microsoft.com/zh-cn/windows/wsl/install.
+After setting up WSL, install the following packages before compiling Genesis:

 ```asm
 sudo apt-get install build-essential